 A sore throat refers to pain, itchiness, or irritation of the throat.
 Throat pain is the primary symptom of a sore throat.
 It may get worse when you try to swallow, and you may have difficulty swallowing food and liquids.

 Even if a sore throat isn’t serious enough for a trip to the doctor, it’s still painful and may prevent you from getting a good night’s sleep.
 Fortunately, you can use at-home remedies to soothe the pain and irritation.

 Honey mixed in tea or taken on its own is a common household remedy for a sore throat.
-One study found that honey was even more effective at taming nighttime coughs than common cough suppressants.
-Other researchshows that honey is an effective wound healer, which means it may help speed healing for sore throats.
+One found that honey was even more effective at taming nighttime coughs than common cough suppressants.
+Other shows that honey is an effective wound healer, which means it may help speed healing for sore throats.

 Gargling with warm salt water can help soothe a sore throat and break down secretions.
 It’s also known to help kill bacteria in the throat.
 Make a saltwater solution with a half-teaspoon of salt in a full glass of warm water.
 Gargle it to help reduce swelling and keep the throat clean.
 This should be done every three hours or so.

 Chamomile tea is naturally soothing.
 It has long been used for medicinal purposes, like soothing a sore throat.
 It’s often used for its anti-inflammatory, antioxidant, and astringent properties.

 Some have shown that inhaling chamomile steam can help relieve symptoms of a cold, including a sore throat.
 Drinking chamomile tea can offer the same benefit.
 It can also stimulate the immune system to help your body fight off the infection that caused your sore throat in the first place.